Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Results and Discussion

-Table \ref{tab:aff-sota} compares the student model with visual-only state-of-the-art on the Affwild2 dataset.
+Table \ref{tab:aff-sota} compares the student model with visual-only SOTA on the Affwild2 dataset.
 The multimodal upper bound in the Affwild2 dataset for valence and arousal is 0.67 and 0.59, respectively.
 The visual-only network is the lower bound with 0.41 valence and 0.51 arousal value.
 The PKDOT student model shows an improvement of absolute 2\% for the valence dimension and 3\% for the arousal dimension.
 Table \ref{tab:biovida-sota} compares the PKDOT student model with visual-only methods on the Biovid (A) dataset.
-Some studies report results on no-pain (BL1) and pain (PA4), and some have included multi-class (MC), i.e., BL1 vs. PA1 vs. PA2 vs. PA3 vs. PA4.
+Some studies report results on no-pain (BL1) and pain (PA4), and some have included multi-class (MC), i.e., a 5-class problem.
 We present and compare both settings.
 It can be seen from the table that the proposed system gains an absolute 2.4\% over the visual-only lower bound.

 Table \ref{tab:biovid-sota} compares the proposed method with methods in the literature for the Biovid (B) dataset.
 It can be observed from the table that the proposed PKDOT student model has gained an absolute 4.6\% over the visual-only model.